ket4yii/nginx-consul-template/README.md

 ##Configuration

-You can configure some paths and net addresses by docker environments (*-e* option) variables
+You can configure some paths and net addresses by docker environments (**-e or --env** option) variables

 Envs: